Liberal Arts Curriculum Requirements

 Liberal Arts Course Requirements

 The following 15 course requirements constitute the core of the Liberal Arts Curriculum.
 To accommodate for extensive major requirements, students in some professional programs (see “exceptions for professional schools” section below) complete only requirements 1-10.
-Courses that fulfill each of the liberal arts requirements are included on the back of this sheet.

 - Classical Philosophy (LC course)